rogueDevDani/rogueDevDani/README.md

 - writes code mostly after dark, for no particular reason
 - comfortable across the stack — front end, back end, doesn't matter
 - debugging is just talking to the void until it talks back
-- currently working with Java, Python, HTML/CSS, and Angular
+- currently working on a personal project
 - current interest --> JavaScript and Advanced Python

 ---